 Clients often experience profound shifts and “Ahah” moments when they locate, love and surrender to their embodied experience, often in the context of working with powerful emotions, debilitating thought patterns, and unknown energetic capabilities that seemingly have a power all their own.

 The body is the deep basis of my group work with men as well.
-Check out the Workshops page for more info on that.
+Learn more about that here.